Walter of Henley

 A manuscript of Walter of Henley's work dating from the fifteenth century stated that it was translated into English by Robert Grosseteste, Bishop of Lincoln.
-This attribution has often been considered a mistake, probably arising from the fact that Robert wrote his own agriarian treatise called Rules, but Power argues that it is not far-fetched to associate Walter of Henley's treatise with the bishop of Lincoln since the latter was obviously interested in the subject.
+This attribution has often been considered a mistake, probably arising from the fact that Robert wrote his own agrarian treatise called Rules, but Power argues that it is not far-fetched to associate Walter of Henley's treatise with the bishop of Lincoln since the latter was obviously interested in the subject.

 Dr. William Cunningham has listed twenty surviving manuscripts of Walter of Henley's Husbandry, which was widely used until the sixteenth century when Sir Anthony Fitzherbert published The Boke of Husbandry, which, notably, contained several unattributed segments of Walter's work.